Why Your Form Buttons Should Never Say Submit

-Your form button should describe exactly what the user is trying to do in their task.
-For example, if they are signing up for an account, a button that says Create Account tells users that clicking the action button creates an account.
-It’s clear and task specific.
-If the button had said Submit, users would likely question what happens when they click the form button.
-This creates a level of uncertainty for users that designers can easily avoid simply by using a button that describes the result of the user’s task.
+Your form button should describe exactly what the user is doing in their task.
+For example, if they’re signing up for an account, a button that says ‘Create Account’ tells users that clicking the action button creates an account.
+It’s clear and specific to their task.

 It always comes down to A/B testing to see which button creatives works the best.